 Breast Care Services

-In accordance with our ongoing commitment to excellence, Chico Breast Care Center, in conjunction with North Valley Advanced Imaging, provides screening and diagnostic breast care services including the newest 3D mammography, high-resolution breast ultrasound, breast MRI, and stereotactic and MR-guided breast biopsy.
+In accordance with our ongoing commitment to excellence, Chico Breast Care Center provides screening and diagnostic breast care services including the newest 3D mammography, high-resolution breast ultrasound, breast MRI, and stereotactic and MR-guided breast biopsy.

 A screening mammogram is a routine x-ray of the breast that is performed annually on women age 40 and older who have no specific signs or symptoms of breast disease (ie: no lumps, focal pain, skin changes, nipple change or discharge).
 Women at increased risk for developing breast cancer due to family history or other factors should discuss with their doctor whether beginning screening mammography at a younger age or at more frequent intervals would be appropriate.